vmware-archive/nsxansible/readme.md

 ##### Configures user role permission within NSX Manager

 - state:
-present or absent, defaults to present
+present, update, or absent, defaults to present
 - name:
 Mandatory: User ID.
 To specify a domain user, use user@domain not domain\user
 - role_type:
 User assigned role.
 Possible roles are super_user, vshield_admin, enterprise_admin, security_admin, auditor
 - is_group:
 Set to true to apply to a group; set to false to apply to an individual user.
 Default is false.
-- mode:
-Mandatory: Create, modify, delete or query

 Example:
 ```yaml